scality/bert-e/templates/successfull_merge.md

 This pull request has been successfully merged by @{{ wall_e }}.

-Releases are:
+Impacted development branches are:

 {% for item in releases -%}
 * {{item}}

 {% endfor %}

-Please switch the associated ticket {{ticket}} to DONE.
+Please check the status of the associated ticket {{ticket}}.